-He is known for his wide-ranging programming, including numerous world premieres on four continents and works from the Renaissance and the Baroque.
-He has conducted productions of Così Fan Tutte, The Turn of the Screw, Giulio Cesare, Gianni Schicchi and Die Fledermaus.
-His commitment to working with young musicians has taken him to the Australian Youth Orchestra, the Round Top Festival, the Manhattan School of Music, The Hong Kong Academy for Performing Arts and the Yale School of Music.
-He has assisted Edo de Waart, Esa-Pekka Salonen, Gustavo Dudamel, Lorin Maazel and John Adams.
+His wide-ranging musical interests encompass numerous world premières on four continents as well as the reintroduction of Renaissance and Baroque repertoire into symphonic programs, most notably championing the works of Jean-Philippe Rameau.
+His work with young musicians has taken him to the Australian Youth Orchestra, the National Youth Orchestra of Canada, the Round Top Festival, the Manhattan School of Music, the Hong Kong Academy for the Performing Arts and the Yale School of Music.